skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

   --ssh-key "/path/to/.ssh/id_rsa.pem"
 ```

-## III.
-Installing and Configuring CycleCloud
+## Section 3 - Installing and Configuring CycleCloud

 Now that the environment is prepared, we can proceed with installing and configuring CycleCloud on the CycleCloud host VM.
 This step lays the foundation for managing and scaling HPC workloads effectively.